ai-cfia/membrane-backend/README.md

 ### SECRET_KEY

-- **Description:** The secret key used for creating encrypted tokens and for the Flask session.
+- **Description:** The secret key used for creating encrypted tokens and for the Quart session.
 - **Recommendation:** Generate a strong random value for this.

 ### JWT_ACCESS_TOKEN_EXPIRES_MINUTES